This post compares the observation decks in NYC to help you choose which one is best for you.

 You don't have to walk over it if doing so makes you squeamish, but it's a good way to see the city streets below from over 1,000 feet above NYC!

-In addition to these factors, the Edge is also one of the only observation decks in the city to offer views of almost all the others, including the Empire State Building, One World Trade Center, and the Chrysler Building.
+In addition to these factors, Edge is also one of the only observation decks in the city to offer views of almost all the others, including the Empire State Building, One World Trade Center, and SUMMIT.

 Since Edge is located so close to the Hudson, it offers some of the best views of the Statue of Liberty.